Lawrence Hafey: Taking the Eastern Canadian welterweight championship, July 1973

 On July 7, 1973, in Bedeque, P.E.I., the 23 year old entered the ring against Don Boutler from Victoria, P.E.I., for a 10-round contest.
 Hafey won by knockout at 1:42 of the second round to win the Eastern Canadian welterweight title.

 He traveled to California alongside his brother Art to fight on on the undercard of Muhammad Ali vs. Ken Norton in March 1973.
 Fighting with a sprained foot, he dropped a decision to Gonzalo Rodriguez in his only appearance in San Diego.

 Hafey sealed a five-year contract with Ottawa fight promoter Vern Stevenson in November 1974, and after the signing, he claimed victories in a pair of U.S. bouts scheduled with only 48 hours between them.

 Loss against undefeated Wilfred Benítez, December 1974

-At New York's Felt Forum in December 1974, Hafey managed to go the distance in his match against the unbeaten Wilfred Benítez.
+At New York's Felt Forum in December 1974, Hafey fought Wilfred Benítez (who had never lost a match) and lost.

 Loss against reigning WBC junior lightweight champion Bruno Arcari, December 1974

-11 days after the Benítez loss, the 24-year-old Nova Scotian traveled to Milan, Italy, and faced WBC junior welterweight champion Bruno Arcari, who held a 63-2-0 record.
+11 days after the Benítez loss, the 24-year-old Nova Scotian traveled to Milan, Italy, and faced WBC junior welterweight champion Bruno Arcari, who held a 63–2–0 record.
 The ten-round non-title bout took place on December 13, 1974, at Allianz Cloud Arena.
 Hafey went the distance with the champion from Italy and lost a decision.